Return to Creative Portfolio

 We still cling to the seams of all things, and we, if alone, remember.

-Your myths will claim that it began in the dark and frozen lands, in ancient times far older than what your weak memory can hold.
+Your myths will claim that it began in dark and frozen lands, ancient times far older than what your weak memory can hold.
 But these are more lies.
-We lived within the dank furs you strapped across your breasts and the bones rattling at your waists.
-We were but larvae, younglings eager and hungry, always hungry.
-You carried a scent, a flavor, an essence unnamed that drew us.
-It was all too easy to unravel ourselves and slip beneath your skin, though you gagged when our tendrils filled your throats.
+We lived within the dank furs you strapped across your breasts and the bones rattling at your wrists.
+We were but younglings, eager and hungry, always hungry.
+You carried a scent, a flavor, some essence unnamed that drew us.
+It was all too easy to slip beneath your skin, though you gagged when our tendrils filled your throats.

 But we do not kill such generous hosts.
 Instead, we raised your bloodied axes against the world.
-While you raged, we feasted and feasted and feasted and rooted ourselves deeper and deeper and deeper into your bodies.
+While you raged, we feasted, rooting ourselves deeper and deeper into your bodies.
 It was a time of plenty for both of us.

-Again you tried to abandon us.
-You rinsed yourselves clean with red wine and tithing and repentance.
-You thought the ash on your foreheads came from the cities and witches you burned.
-But you forgot (you always forget) how easily our soot stained your hands.
+Again, you tried to abandon us.
+You rinsed yourselves clean with red wine and tithing.
+You thought the ash on your foreheads came from the witches you burned.
+But you forgot (as you always forget) how easily our soot stains your hands.

-Even when your empires collapsed beneath their own distended bellies, even as your kin screamed for emancipation and unification, you let the memories dissolve, and soon enough, you raised torches, slung thick ropes through dead trees, and marched in rank, and we sank our teeth through your white hoods, those yellow stars, SAP uniforms, and more.
-It took two world wars and then some to break our hold, to shame us out of you, to call yourselves liberated.
+Even when your empires collapsed beneath their own distended bellies, even as your kin screamed for emancipation and unification, you let the memories dissolve.
+Soon enough, you raised your torches, slung thick ropes through dead trees, and marched in rank while we sank our teeth through your white hoods, and yellow stars and SAP uniforms and more.
+It took two world wars and then some to break our hold, to shame us out of you so you could call yourselves liberated.

 But we are patient.
 It is only a matter of time before you design new costumes in which we will make our home.
 Will you ever remember?